grafana/plugin-tools/packages/create-plugin/README.md

 You can read more about customizing or extending the basic configuration [here](https://grafana.com/developers/plugin-tools/create-a-plugin/extend-a-plugin/extend-configurations)

+## Add provisioning to your existing plugin

+You can streamline the plugin review process by incorporating provisioning into your existing plugin, enabling reviewers to test your plugin more efficiently.

 ```bash
 # Run this command from the root of your plugin